anyaevostinar/anyaevostinar.github.io/classes/257-f23/prep-css.md

 * Optional: [Making columns](https://www.w3schools.com/howto/howto_css_two_columns.asp) Many groups in the past have wanted to make columns on their website, so here is a guide for that

+* Optional: [CSS learning games](https://whatpixel.com/css-learning-games/) If you want to challenge yourself and get better at CSS, try out some of these

 Feel free to poke around the rest of the site as well, particularly if you've already done some HTML and CSS and know the basics.

 You may also find the [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp) tutorials on W3Schools useful.
 Bonus: you can try out code right in the browser!